Atomic Blonde

 Atomic Blonde is a 2017 American action thriller film directed by David Leitch (receiving his first credit as feature film director) from a screenplay by Kurt Johnstad, based on the 2012 graphic novel The Coldest City by Antony Johnston and Sam Hart.
 The film stars Charlize Theron (who also served as a co-producer), James McAvoy, John Goodman, Til Schweiger, Eddie Marsan, Sofia Boutella, and Toby Jones.

 The story revolves around a spy who has to find a list of covert agents that is being smuggled into the West on the eve of the collapse of the Berlin Wall in 1989.

 Atomic Blonde premiered at South by Southwest on March 12, 2017, and was released in the United States on July 28, by Focus Features.
 The film was a box-office hit, grossing $100 million worldwide against a budget of $30 million, and received generally positive reviews from critics.
 Many compared the film to the John Wick series, for which Leitch was an uncredited co-director and producer of the first film.
 As of April 2020, a sequel was in development.

 Plot

-In November 1989, days before the collapse of the Berlin Wall, KGB agent Yuri Bakhtin kills MI6 agent James Gascoigne and steals his watch, which contains The List, a microfilm document with the names of every intelligence agent active in Berlin.
+In November 1989, days before the collapse of the Berlin Wall, KGB agent Yuri Bakhtin kills MI6 agent James Gascoigne and steals his watch, which contains a microfilm document with a list of the names of every intelligence agent active in Berlin.

-A day later, top-level MI6 spy Lorraine Broughton is dispatched to recover The List.
+A day later, top-level MI6 spy Lorraine Broughton is dispatched to recover the list of names.
 She is told to keep an eye out for Satchel, a mysterious double agent for the KGB.
-Arriving in Berlin, she is picked up by two men, but realizes they are KGB agents and escapes from them after one of them mentions their boss, Aleksander Bremovych.
+Arriving in Berlin, Lorraine is picked up by two men, but realizes they are KGB agents and escapes from them after one mentions their boss, Aleksander Bremovych.
 She is then picked up by her real contact, maverick MI6 station head David Percival.

 Lorraine searches Gascoigne's apartment and discovers a picture of him and Percival.
-Percival has previously denied knowing Gascoigne, so she suspects Percival was behind the West Berlin police ambushing her while she searched Gascoigne's apartment.
+Percival has previously denied knowing Gascoigne, so, when the West Berlin police ambush her while she's searching Gascoigne's apartment, Lorraine suspects Percival.
 When she visits a restaurant mentioned by the KGB agents, she encounters Bremovych, but their meeting is interrupted by novice French agent Delphine Lasalle.
 Although initially suspicious of Lasalle, Lorraine later enters into a relationship with her.
 Lasalle suggests that they should work together.

 Percival, having tailed Lorraine, surveils a watchmaker she visited and spots Bakhtin.
 Lorraine is informed that Satchel's identity has been compromised.
-Percival kills Bakhtin and takes the wristwatch, from which he discovers who Satchel is.
-Meanwhile, Lorraine learns that Spyglass, the Stasi officer who gave The List to Gascoigne, has memorized it.
-Ignorant that Percival has The List, she makes plans with him to escort Spyglass to West Berlin.
+Percival kills Bakhtin and takes the wristwatch, from which he discovers Satchel's identity.

+Meanwhile, Lorraine learns that Spyglass, the Stasi officer who gave the list to Gascoigne, has memorized it.
+Unaware that Percival has the list, she makes plans with him to escort Spyglass to West Berlin.
 Percival meets with Bremovych and offers Satchel's identity "to keep the balance", and tips him off about their plan to extricate Spyglass.
 Lasalle covertly photographs the meeting.